-Oversight and Cross - Foundation Liaison
+14. Oversight and Cross Foundation Liaison

-While safeguarding duties remain the responsibility of the governing body as a whole, each school has a 'board-level lead' designated to take the lead in relation to responsibility for the safeguarding arrangements in that school.
-The designated governors are Mrs Penny Plumpton and Mrs Fran Galbraith.
+While safeguarding duties remain the responsibility of the governing body as a whole, the schools' have a 'board-level lead' nominated to take the lead in relation to responsibility for the safeguarding arrangements in the schools.
+These board level leads are Mrs Penny Plumpton and Mrs Fran Galbraith.
 All governors receive strategic governor safeguarding training.

 Each safeguarding team within the Foundation meets regularly.
-The Foundation team (consisting of the DSLs and the safeguarding link governor meet at least half-termly (often more regularly), with the wider safeguarding teams meeting termly.
-Whenever there are safeguarding concerns which are cross-school, all DSLs will share the required information.
+The Foundation team, consisting of the DSLs and the designated safeguarding governors meets at least half-termly (often more regularly), with the wider safeguarding teams meeting termly.
+Whenever there are safeguarding concerns which are cross-foundation, all DSLs will share the required information.
 DSLs and safeguarding teams support one another as needs arise across the Foundation.